B1-B2 Visa For USA – Complete Guide

 • Paid Visa Fees Proof: A proof demonstrating payment of the non-refundable, US$160 application processing cost in local currency

-• In addition to these documents, you must also produce a note indicating that you scheduled an interview through this service
+• Attend Visa Interview: In addition to these documents, you must also produce a note indicating that you scheduled an interview through this service.
+You must attend the visa interview on the scheduled date and time.

-• Additionally, you may bring any supporting documents you believe are necessary to substantiate the information presented to the consular officer
+• Additionally, you may bring any supporting documents you believe are necessary to substantiate the information presented to the consular officer.
+This can include a sponsor letter from your family member or a business if you are visiting to meet business associates.

-How To Apply For B 1-B 2 Visa for USA:
+How To Apply For a B 1/ B 2 Visa:

 Step 1 – Form DS160